IHE/ITI.sIPS/input/pagecontent/issues.md

 - initial public-comment.

-### Relationship of aIPS to PCC-IPS
+### Relationship of sIPS to PCC-IPS

-The [PCC-IPS](https://www.ihe.net/uploadedFiles/Documents/PCC/IHE_PCC_Suppl_IPS.pdf) is being broken up into distinct Profiles starting with the aIPS Implementation Guide (Profile).
+The [PCC-IPS](https://www.ihe.net/uploadedFiles/Documents/PCC/IHE_PCC_Suppl_IPS.pdf) is being broken up into distinct Profiles starting with the sIPS Implementation Guide (Profile).
 Other parts of [PCC-IPS](https://www.ihe.net/uploadedFiles/Documents/PCC/IHE_PCC_Suppl_IPS.pdf) are expected to be published in the coming months and years as resources become available.
-The aIPS takes precedence over equivalent profiling found in the [PCC-IPS](https://www.ihe.net/uploadedFiles/Documents/PCC/IHE_PCC_Suppl_IPS.pdf) however those parts of the [PCC-IPS](https://www.ihe.net/uploadedFiles/Documents/PCC/IHE_PCC_Suppl_IPS.pdf) that have not been published in other forms are still relevant.
+The sIPS takes precedence over equivalent profiling found in the [PCC-IPS](https://www.ihe.net/uploadedFiles/Documents/PCC/IHE_PCC_Suppl_IPS.pdf) however those parts of the [PCC-IPS](https://www.ihe.net/uploadedFiles/Documents/PCC/IHE_PCC_Suppl_IPS.pdf) that have not been published in other forms are still relevant.

 ## Issues